 This was the central question for my PhD research.
 So to help answer this main question, I did two studies: I conducted an online survey, then did twelve in-depth interviews with people who scored high on sensitivity, and who also scored high on wellbeing.
 The findings from the first study have been written up and are awaiting peer review with a research journal, and when it is published you will be the first to hear about it here!

-Data from the second (interviews) study has also been written up and is awaiting peer review, but a preprint version of the paper is available here.
+Data from the second (interviews) study has also been written up and has recently been published here.

 In my research interviews, I asked twelve highly sensitive people about their perceptions of wellbeing, e.g., what does wellbeing look like, feel like, etc. and this is what people shared with me:

 - A sense of balance/harmony between wellbeing dimensions is important, e.g., harmonising and balancing among physical wellbeing, mental wellbeing, emotional wellbeing, and hobbies

 - Low-intensity positive emotions, such as feeling contented, calm, peaceful, are more important for HSPs than high-energy positive emotions (like feeling exuberant, excited, joyful, pumped)

 - Having self-awareness and self-acceptance are also key aspects of wellbeing, e.g., knowing yourself and your individual needs

 I also asked them about what helps to support and maintain their wellbeing: